-But the game plan isn’t fully baked.
-Winning with your DTC offering will require looking at the technologies running point to support this new model.
+But the game plan isn’t fully formulated.
+Winning with your DTC offering will require looking at the order management technologies running point to support this new model.
 Over, under, around, and everywhere in between.

 A recent article outlines the benefits of DTC, inventory management strategies, and investment priorities of supply chain leaders who are in high growth mode right now.